-The District may place an employee Respondent on non-disciplinary administrative leave during the pendency of the Grievance Process.
+The District may place an employee Respondent on administrative leave during the pendency of the Grievance Process.
 This provision may not be construed to modify any rights under Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act.

-8. Law Enforcement
+7. Law Enforcement

-In appropriate circumstances, a District employee will notify law enforcement or Child Protective Services, consistent with Policies 4202, 5201, and 5701.
+In appropriate circumstances, the Title IX Coordinator will notify law enforcement or Child Protective Services, consistent with Policies 4202, 5201, and 5701.

 The District will attempt to comply with all law enforcement requests for cooperation with related law enforcement activity.
 In some circumstances, compliance with law enforcement requests may require the District to briefly suspend or delay its investigation.
-If an investigation is delayed, the District will notify the parties in writing of the delay and the reasons for the delay.
+If an investigation is delayed, the District will follow the procedures described in Subsection F(1) of this Policy to notify the parties, in writing, of the delay.